kedarvdm/Python4DataAnalysis/Final_Project-NYC_Yellow_Cab_Data_Analysis/README.md

 * There are few records without location info.
-* In some cases, the tip amount is way to higher than usual scenario (e.g fare amount $9.5, tip amount $998.0) I have ignored such cases.
+* In some cases, the tip amount is way to higher than usual scenario (e.g fare amount $9.5, tip amount $998.0)
+* Tip amount is present only for credit card payments.

+I have ignored such cases.

 ### Pre-Processing